kirkcap/MercuryFramework/README.md

 *|lt* - *less than*
 *|gt* - *greater than*

-So now, we have a complete set of REST services for CRUD operations for foo, and we didn´t write a single line of code to have them, we only did some configuration, isn´t it amazing ?
+So now, we have a complete set of REST services for CRUD operations for foo, without write a single line of code to have them, that is it.
+More complete documentation soon.